christ-offer/supastack-starter-pack/readme.md

 ## What is this?

 This is a start pack for a project that uses:

-HTML/HTMX for the frontend
+- HTML/HTMX for the frontend
-Supabase for the backend
+- Supabase for the backend
-A tiny bit of javascript glue to handle auth and storage
+- A tiny bit of javascript glue to handle auth and storage

 ## How it works:

-The backend is supabase - postgrest - postgres.
+- The entire backend runs on Supabase (postgres / postgrest API).
-Any logic is handled by postgres functions and triggers.
+- Any logic is handled by postgres functions and triggers.
-Postgres functions returns chunks of html (templates/components) to the front on requests.
+- Postgres functions returns chunks of html (templates/components) to the front on requests.

-Login and signup is handled by the supabase client - but as soon as you login, the token is stored as a cookie in the browser - and this is used for auth requests to the postgrest API.
+### Auth:

+Authentication is handled clientside by the supabase client.

+Upon successful login or signup, a token is automatically stored as a browser cookie.

+This token is then used to authenticate subsequent requests to the postgREST API.

+### File Uploads / Storage:

 File upload is similarly handled clientside by the supabase client - as the storage api is only available through the client (or https calls ofc).

-Besides this - everything goes through postgres functions - including route protections.
-Protected routes will redirect you to auth if you are not authenticated.
+### Routes/Protected routes

+Routing is mainly handled by the static html files - with queries for individual pages happening through a search-string parameter.

+Examples:

+- localhost:8080/post?id=post_id
+- localhost:8080/profile?id=profile_id

 ## How to use: